 Notice of Proposed Flood Alleviation Works on Peckham Rye Common

-The Council has applied to the Secretary of State for Environment, Food and Rural Affairs (DEFRA) for consent under section 38 of the Commons Act 2006 to carry out the works.
+Southwark Council has applied to the Secretary of State for Environment, Food and Rural Affairs for consent under Greater London Parks and Open Spaces Order 1967: Article 12 to carry out restricted works on Peckham Rye Common.
 The Planning Inspectorate will decide the application on behalf of the Secretary of State.

 The proposed works are approximately 6000m2 in total, with about 600m of temporary fencing surrounding the site during the construction phase to keep common users safe.
-The rest of Peckham Rye Common and the Park will be accessible during this time.
+The rest of Peckham Rye Common and the Park will be accessible during the works.
 The site area can be seen in the attached map.

-These documents will be available until 16 September 2019:
+The application form and documents will be available until 16 November 2020.